cloudfoundry-attic/cf-riak-cs-release/README.md

 # Cloud Foundry Riak CS Service

-A BOSH release for Riak and Riak CS.
+A BOSH release of an S3-compatible object store for Cloud Foundry using [Riak CS](http://basho.com/riak-cloud-storage/) and a [v2 Service Broker](http://docs.cloudfoundry.org/services/).

 This project is based on [BrianMMcClain/riak-release](https://github.com/BrianMMcClain/riak-release).